shreeparab1890/Indian-Cricketer-Classifier/README.md

 # Indian Cricketer Classifier:
 This notebook is trying to bulia a model which will predict a Indian Cricketer based on the given image.
-In this project we have handelled 8 Indian Cricketers and bulild a model to classify the given image between this 8 Cricketers.
+In this project we have handled 8 Indian Cricketers and build a model to classify the given image between this 8 Cricketers.
 #### The Indian Cricketrs are:
         1. M.S.
 Dhoni
         2. Rahul Dravid